 Honors College Study Abroad Scholarship Fund

 Available to members of the UIC Honors College in good standing.
-Awards are offered on a competitive basis for summer, fall, and spring programs.
+Awards are offered on a competitive basis for Summer, Fall, Spring and Academic Year programs.
 Amounts vary based on strength of application, financial need, merit, and program details.
 Awards of up to $2,500.

 Max Kade Scholarship Fund [Germany]

 Awards of up to $1,000 for summer or fall study abroad in Germany.
 This award is co-sponsored by the Department of Germanic Studies and a generous donation from the Max Kade Foundation.
 Preference is given to students pursuing Germanic Studies while abroad.